 - The full Commissioners Street Bridge is the longest bridge we’re building, 152 metres long

-Watch this highlight reel of the bridge’s journey from the east coast to Toronto.
+Watch this highlight reel of the first bridge’s journey from the east coast to Toronto in 2020.

 We kicked off the bridge’s journey, live from the east coast.
 The virtual watch party wished the bridge a Bon Voyage!